JakeSteam/blog-history/_posts/2023-10-25-the-scary-maze-game-screamer-decompiled.md

 Before I dive into how the game works, here's some helpful links:

 * If you'd like to download the game to play yourself, [here's a link](/assets/other/scary-maze-game.swf).
 Remember it's intentionally a scary game!
-There's a few ways to play SWF files, I used JPEXS decompiler[^jpexs].
+There are a few ways to play SWF files, I used JPEXS decompiler[^jpexs].
 * If you'd like more of an overview, [Videogaming wiki has a summary](https://videogaming.fandom.com/wiki/The_Maze_(Winterrowd)).
 * If you'd like to see more reaction videos, [KnowYourMeme has lots](https://knowyourmeme.com/memes/scary-maze-game/videos/sort/score).